-Plano City Council approved BCSG Resolution, which details the grant Objectives, Requirements and Ineligible Activities.
+Plano City Council approved the BCSG Resolution, which details the grant Objectives, Requirements and Ineligible Activities.
 The Community Relations Commission has approved a Required Verification of Residency Process Map that all BCSG agencies must use.
 Also, Funding Standards have been created for those agencies seeking to provide financial assistance to clients.

 The City of Plano sets aside $2 general fund monies per capita to be distributed as the Buffington Community Services Grant (BCSG).
 Application for the BCSG is through the Consolidated Grant Process.

 The Buffington Community Services Grant (BCSG) supplies funds for programs that provide public service activities directly to Plano residents, with special consideration given to those agencies offering short-term, urgent economic assistance or care services, or offering immediate relief of crisis impacting the physical and/or mental health of Plano residents.
-All such services will contribute to one or more goals of the City's current, adopted Five Year Consolidated Plan of Housing and Community Development Needs.
-Funding from BCSG must be spent between October 1 through September 30 of every fiscal year.
-The grant may not exceed 50% of the organization's annual budget.
+All such services will contribute to one or more goals of the City’s current, adopted Five Year Consolidated Plan of Housing and Community Development Needs.
+Funding from BCSG must be spent between October 1 and September 30 of each fiscal year.
+The grant may not exceed 50% of the organization’s annual budget.

 Organizations that submit an application must meet the following criteria:

 - Proposed use of funds must benefit residents of the City of Plano.